 Another priority is to assess the current structure of our board, understand its strengths and weaknesses and determine ways to make our board stronger and more efficient.
 During Judy’s presidency, the board contracted with a firm specializing in Board strategic development.
 This same firm worked with Gabrielle Callistein and the Beit Sefer Shalom Board and was successful in many ways.
 Next month, our Temple board will be spending an entire day with the firm working on strategic planning which will include reviewing our mission and vision statements, outlining the role of each board position and creating processes to help communication between staff, committees and Temple members.
 Of course, there are many other projects that will be discussed and addressed over the next two years but these are two priorities that the board and I will highlight.

-Another avenue in raising funds will be through social events of all kinds.
-I recently met with Edye Beckerman, our Social Events Chair, and Suse Cohen to begin planning several events for the remainder of this calendar year.
+I also recently met with Edye Beckerman, our Social Events Chair, and Suse Cohen to begin planning several events for the remainder of this calendar year.
 We are well under way to provide a variety of events for all members of Temple.
 So keep your eye on the Bulletin and website for more details will follow soon.

 There is certainly lots to do and I am excited and look forward to working with our wonderful Board, our now president-elect Gabrielle Callistein, Rabbi Kaufman, David Muenchrath, Wendy, Erin, Jake, Charles and you, our members of Temple.